How to Test Precious Metals, Jewelry, Coins, & More

-Carson loupes are quality, affordable & come from a trusted name in the game.
-I don't have but I have another standing model of theirs & a vintage no brand that is built like the ol' days.
+Carson loupes are quality, affordable, and come from a trusted name in the game.
+I don't have , but I have another standing model of theirs and a vintage no brand that is built like the ol' days.
 This design (slide) is going to best serve you for investigating possible precious metals. this particular Carson loupe

 Get to the Bottom of it!

 is the trusted brand I choose to use.
-Quality control is important when dealing in precious metals as theres lots of money on the table.
+Quality control is important when dealing with precious metals, as there's lots of money on the table.
 Don't go cheap and get unreliable acid or test stones.
 Remember to get new acids about every year or so.
 I also like the wooden box sold by Puritest to keep your acids contained and fresh.
 This Puritest acid test kit from JSP

-Now that you got your supplies and your ready to learn, let's get started!
-Don't rely on someone's word, your sight or touch.
-Master your tools & don't be afraid to whip them out.
+Now that you got your supplies and you're ready to learn, let's get started!
+Don't rely on someone's word, your sight, or touch.
+Master your tools and don't be afraid to whip them out.
 Better safe than sorry!

 1. Magnet: Use your neodymium magnet to run over the piece(s) in question.
 If there is a magnetic pull, chances are it isn't any precious metal.
 Though a slightly magnetic piece could indicate a magnetic alloy or a plating.
-Either way I would steer clear of anything magnetic unless you know it's just base metal.
-Remember clasps often have magnetic metal springs inside & earring can have magnetic posts.
+Either way, I would steer clear of anything magnetic unless you know it's just base metal.
+Remember clasps often have magnetic metal springs inside and earrings can have magnetic posts.

-- Assuming your from America, the basics for silver are; STER., STERLING, STERLING SILVER, PLATA, .800, .835, .925, .950 & .999.
-There are more but they are either foreign or rare.
-For example some other countries use symbols instead of numbers of words.
+- Assuming your from America, the basics for silver are; STER., STERLING, STERLING SILVER, PLATA, .800, .835, .925, .950, and .999.
+There are more, but they are either foreign or rare.
+For example, some other countries use symbols instead of numbers of words.

 3. Acid Test Kit: Now as you may have assumed, it is time to whip out the acid testing kit.
-Inside the kit you will have a test stone & your acids.
+Inside the kit, you will have a test stone and your acids.
 I suggest a wooden container to keep them somewhat contained and fresh.
 There are different acids for different supposed precious metals.

-- For gold there are four acids; 10, 14, 18 & 22.
+- For gold there are four acids; 10, 14, 18, and 22.
 The 22K is good for cleaning the stone when done.
 To test for gold on a piece you don't want to destroy, no matter the mark, scratch the piece onto the stone just like you would a suspected piece of silver.
-Then starting w/ the 10 karat acid apply a drop and watch for reaction.
-If it fades, disappears or smokes it is a fake, under 10 karat or possibly plated w/ something.
-If it remains repeat w/ 14K acid all the way up to 22K or until it fades away.
-For example a piece marked 14K that has a scratch that stayed solid w/ 10K acid but disappeared slowly w/ 14, we can assume it is real gold but under karat a bit.
+Then starting with the 10 karat acid apply a drop and watch for reaction.
+If it fades, disappears or smokes it is a fake, under 10 karat or possibly plated with something.
+If it remains repeat with 14K acid all the way up to 22K or until it fades away.
+For example a piece marked 14K that has a scratch that stayed solid with 10K acid but disappeared slowly with 14, we can assume it is real gold but under karat a bit.
 Some jewelry is really 12 or 13 when it's marked 14.

 - If you are still unsure about the results; you will need to perform a destructive test by either filing deep into the piece or cutting it to get through any potential plating.
-Many white gold & sterling silver pieces are plated w/ rhodium that can be slightly magnetic & cause uncertain acid test results.
-So if you are scrapping the piece & can't determine the content then you can resort to the file method or even cut the piece to get all the way through to the center.
+Many white gold and sterling silver pieces are plated with rhodium that can be slightly magnetic and cause uncertain acid test results.
+So if you are scrapping the piece and can't determine the content, then you can resort to the file method or even cut the piece to get all the way through to the center.
 You would then apply the appropriate acid to the piece and watch for a reaction.
 If it starts turning green or smoking then you obviously know it's not real.
 This method is only effective once you have determined the streak test results aren't sure enough.

-- Platinum & Palladium are tested very much like gold would be.
-22K acid can be used for both but it's recommended to a specific platinum acid if you will test it w/ any regularity.
-Many metals can give a false positive for platinum so use a magnet and if it's magnetic steer clear no matter what.
-For palladium on the stone you are looking for the streak to turn very slowly into a yellowish green color instead of fading away.
-For platinum you want the streak to stay a bright white for a good minute.
+- Platinum and Palladium are tested very much like gold would be.
+22K acid can be used for both, but it's recommended to a specific platinum acid if you will test it with any regularity.
+Many metals can give a false positive for platinum, so use a magnet and if it's magnetic steer clear no matter what.
+For palladium on the stone, you are looking for the streak to turn very slowly into a yellowish-green color instead of fading away.
+For platinum, you want the streak to stay a bright white for a good minute.